ulinja/asap/saplib/README.md

 ### PYTHON

 Saplib python is not yet implemented.
-Installation of the saplib python library will handled by pip.
+Installation of the saplib python library will handled via simple pip installation.

-## Uninstallation

-Uninstallation of saplib from your system is not yet supported.
-An uninstallation script is in the making.

-## Dependencies
+### Dependencies

 The 'color' script goes into '/usr/local/bin' and its man-page 'color.1' goes into '/usr/share/man/man1'.

-The following Arch Linux packages are required to use all of saplib's features:

-- bat
-- exa
-- fzf
-- git
-- rsync
-- trash-cli
-- perl-rename

-The following AUR packages are required to use all of saplib's features:

-- yay